drivelling-spinel/tartar/README.md

 - Has better audio compatibility through updated Allegro library from [MBF 2.0.4 Maintenance Release](doc/COPYRGHT/MBFUP204.TXT) and plays 16 bit sound effects (useful if you have SB16 or later)
-- Supports additional screen resolutions of 640x480 and 1280x1024
+- Supports additional screen resolutions 640x480 and 1280x1024
   with and without upscaling from smaller core rendering resolution and optional aspect ratio correction for non-CRT displays
-- Includes numerous quality of life improvements including auto-loading of WAD, DEH and BEX files to included skins, fixes and WAD compatibility packs for specific PWADs
+- Includes numerous quality of life improvements including auto-loading of WAD, DEH and BEX files to include skins, fixes and WAD compatibility packs for specific PWADs
 - Offers extended game view size for higher resolutions, new optional "grille" translucency for sprites and textures and